 One such function of Adobe Photoshop is the use of Smart Objects.
-The topic may seem quite complex at first, but when we go deeper and in detail, we see that Smart Objects not only help the designers to a great extent but also simplifies the working on the software.
+The topic may seem quite complex at first, but when we go deeper and in detail, we see that Smart Objects help the designers to a great extent and simplify the working of the software.
 Smart objects are simply any layer that has data and information stored in them in the form of raster or vector images but is non-destructive in nature.
 Anything that can be edited and modified without any limitations with an infinite number of times without losing the quality of the image or without getting pixelated is a Smart Object Layer.

 How to Use Smart Object in Photoshop?